HETIC-MT-P2021/CQRSES_GROUP3/README.md

-# go-boilerplate
+# CQRSES_GROUP3

-A go boilerplate with docker-compose with hot reload, postgres, orm, github templates, license...

-## Setup

-Modify the `docker/go/Dockerfile` file and set the following line with the correct repository name :

-`WORKDIR /go/src/github.com/edwinvautier/go-bot`

-Do the same in the `docker-compose.yml` inside the api volumes part.
+A repository to train on event sourcing, CQRS and DDD.

 ## Project setup

 Generate RSA keys for the token authentication :